timchenggu123/FlashMemorizeDroid/README.md

 The simplest way is to connect your phone via usb, then drag the file into a folder of your choice on your phone.
 (If you have pictures included in the deck, make sure to also put them *under the same directory* as the .txt file)

-Alternatively, you could also upload the file into google drive. **Note: The Google Drive works with the default android file manager.
-If your phone uses a custome file manager, this might not work.
-Moreover, Google Drive methdod does not support pictures.**
+Alternatively, you could also upload the file on google drive. **Note: The Google Drive method works with the default android file manager on newer versions of the Android system.
+If your phone uses a custom file manager, this might not work.
+Moreover, Google Drive method does not support pictures.**

-Onec you have the file one your phone or on google drive, you can launch FlashMemorize on your phone.
+Once you have the file on your phone or on google drive, you can launch FlashMemorize on your phone.
 On the main screen, tap the cicular "+" floating button.
 This should open the file manager.
 Navigate to your file and tap it.

 It might take a while for the file to load, please wait with patience.
 After loading is complete, you should see the deck on the main screen.

-Tap the deck to open!
+Tap the deck to open it.
+Now you can begin studying!